 Yemen's Houthis Claim Fresh Attacks Towards Israel

+Sanaa: Yemen's Houthi group said on Wednesday that it had launched fresh drone attacks towards Israel, a day after it signed a ceasefire agreement with the United States -- a deal the group said does not extend to its operations against Israel.

-In a televised statement aired on the group's al-Masirah TV on Wednesday, Houthi military spokesperson Yahya Sarea said the group fired two drones at Ramon airport in southern Israel, and launched another drone towards a "vital target" in Tel Aviv.
+In a televised statement aired on the group's al-Masirah TV, Houthi military spokesperson Yahya Sarea said the group fired two drones at Ramon airport in southern Israel, and launched another drone towards a "vital target" in Tel Aviv.

 No details were provided on the results of the strikes or their exact timing, though the Houthi TV reported it was in the past 24 hours.